RetroDECK/ES-DE/INSTALL-DEV.md

 tools/Windows_dependencies_build_MinGW.sh
 ```

 Re-running the setup script will delete and download all dependencies again, and re-running the build script will clean and rebuild from scratch.
-You can of course also manually recompile an individual library if needed.

 The setup scripts for both MSVC and MinGW will download and launch an installer for OpenSSL for Windows if this has not already been installed on the build machine.
 Just run through the installer using the default settings and everything should work fine.